Wirecloud/wirecloud/docs/development/platform/themes.md

 ```

+- `__init__.py`: This file is required as the theme forlder should be also a
+  python module.
+This file is also used for changing the settings of the theme.
 - `static`: Contains the static files provided by the theme.
 This is served using
   the [Django's staticfiles app].
 Usually, this folder is composed of the
   following subfolders: